freekrai/break-simperium/README.md

 There are two parts to this test, first open up terminal and load the listener:

-	php listener.php
+	php listener.php &

+Listener is set to die after running for 15 minutes, you can adjust this by changing the $how_long_to_live variable at the start of listener.

+The idea with this, is you can run listener repeatedly and let it run in the background, gather new posts and store in the database when each has arrived.

-Now, you want to open a new terminal tab and run the stress test tool.
+Now, you want to open a new terminal tab and run the stress test tool...

 stress_test.php is a handy tool for stress testing a system, you call it by:

-	php stress_test.php url number-of-clients
+	php stress_test.php url-to-test number-of-clients

 This will then trigger a test of the url you passed, with a concurrent number of connections specified by number-of-clients